vegardbb/browser-support-spec/README.md

 NodeJS-based command line application which generates a list of browsers which supports the input web technologies, by searching the CanIUse API.

 ## ToDo
-1) Complete manual page
+1) .npmignore
-1) Implement command line utility
+1) Release on NPM
+1) Install linting
+1) New feature: Implement web feature detection in source code

 ## Setup